raapm/ms_clam_garden/README.md

 Take the output from the repo and put it in the current repo, as per:
 `02_input_data/out.matrix_cg_2022-06-07.csv` (gene expression data)
-note: this matrix is also available from FigShare, DOI: 10.6084/m9.figshare.19735753
+note: this matrix is also available from FigShare (see DOI above).

 #### 02.b Analysis of transcriptome data
-Requires the following input data obtained from FigShare(#TODO):
+Requires the following input data (obtained from FigShare, see above):
 Sediment/ phenotypic data: `02_input_data/cg_sediment_phenos_2022-05-12.csv`
+Read counts from (02.a):   `02_input_data/out.matrix_cg_2022-06-07.csv`
 Uniprot IDs:               `02_input_data/project155.uniprot_blastp.txt.gz`
 Other annotation:          `02_input_data/cgrnaseqBTv1.csv`
-Read counts from (02.a):   `02_input_data/out.matrix_cg_2022-06-07.csv`

 Use the script interactively:
 `01_scripts/02_transcriptomic_analysis.R`